-At the present time all SAS cleans must be held as “private events”, in order to follow government guidelines on social distancing and social gatherings.
-Therefore, our current emphasis is on organising your own clean following our simple step-by-step guide or completing a #MiniBeachClean.
+At the present time all SAS cleans must be held as “private events” for individuals or household bubbles only.
+Our current emphasis is on organising your own clean following our simple step-by-step guide or completing a #MiniBeachClean.
 We do not recommend joining cleans with more people or households present than the current guidelines set out.
 Please refer to the current guidelines in your area for full details of current restrictions; www.gov.uk, www.gov.scot, www.gov.wales, www.northernireland.gov.uk

 We would advise that volunteers use their own gloves where possible and that all equipment should be washed thoroughly after the event.

 Hand sanitiser should be available at all cleans and used when the event has finished.